 The Southwest has all these natural wonders you usually only see in high gloss travel magazines.
 Think Grand Canyon, Monument Valley, Arches National Park, Route 66, and more!
 You probably already know all of these from popular movies and TV shows but there is nothing better than experiencing these destinations first-hand doing a Southwest USA road trip!

 One note when driving through the Southwest, a lot of these places are very remote and require a fair amount of driving.
 You will get to see some incredible and untouched parts of nature but on the flipside, gas stations, restaurants, and hotels, are less frequent.
+It helps to bring a road trip planner with you so you are always prepared.

 Make sure you fill up on gas before leaving a town if you don’t know where the next gas station will be.
 And the worst thing to happen on an iconic American road trip is to run out of gas!